-It seems that flang-new may in future support LTO.
+It seems that flang may support LTO, but with no documentation as yet.

 The 2020s versions of Intel's C/C++ compilers are based on LLVM and as such support LLVM-style LTO, both 'full' and 'thin'.
 This might use something like